Ryoung04/CS122A-Project/README.md

 ---

 ## 4. Set Your Own MySQL Password (IMPORTANT)
-Each teammate must edit these files *locally*:
+Each of us must edit these files *locally*:

 ### test_db.py
 Update this to your own MySQL username + password: